-As the Amended Plan resulted in a modification for accounting purposes, we have preliminarily determined the new grant date fair value of the modified options assuming an underlying fair value of common stock approximately corresponds to the initial public offering price.
+As the Amended Plan resulted in a modification for accounting purposes, we have preliminarily determined the new grant date fair value of the modified options assuming an underlying fair value of common stock approximately corresponds to the midpoint of the estimated public offering price range set forth on the cover page of this prospectus.
 The preliminary, cumulative grant date fair value of \$42.3 million and requisite service period are based upon the preliminary valuation utilizing the Monte Carlo option-pricing model.
 The Monte Carlo option-pricing model require various highly judgmental assumptions including volatility and expected option term.
 As the valuation is preliminary, and subject to finalization, and if any of the assumptions used in the models change significantly, stock-based compensation expense may differ materially in the future from that presented within the unaudited pro forma condensed consolidated statement of operations.
 As of January 2, 2021 and prior to estimating the new grant date fair value considering the modification for accounting purposes associated with Amended Plan, the unrecognized compensation cost associated with the 6,722,144 outstanding options containing a performance measure was \$8.0 million.
 We have not historically recognized compensation expense for these options as meeting the performance condition was deemed improbable.